MicrosoftDocs/entra-docs/docs/verified-id/how-to-use-quickstart-idtoken.md

 ## Application registration

 The clientId attribute is the application ID of a registered application in the OIDC identity provider.
-For Microsoft Entra ID, you create the application by doing the following:
+For Microsoft Entra ID, you create the application by taking the following steps:

 1. In the Azure portal, go to [Microsoft Entra ID](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps).